Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 • Requires more configuration upfront before workflows run smoothly

-OptimoRoute works well for logistics teams that prefer structured plans, predictable delivery cycles, and detailed proof-of-delivery workflows.
-It suits distributors, field service businesses, and companies managing recurring or multi-day delivery routes.
+Logistics teams that prefer structured plans, predictable delivery cycles, and detailed proof-of-delivery workflows.
+Suits distributors, field service businesses, and companies managing recurring or multi-day delivery routes.

-OptimoRoute offers tiered, per-driver pricing with additional costs for advanced tracking and analytics.
-Larger operations can request custom plans for expanded capabilities.
+Tiered, per-driver pricing with additional costs for advanced tracking and analytics.
+Larger operations can request custom plans.

 7. Tookan